jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 Now look at both these prayers.
 What don't you see?
 Are you asking God for something?
 Talking to him like he's your buddy?
 Do you think God even cares if you're saying these or not?
-In fact, he does not, and that's _entirely the point_. _You_ are saying these.
+In fact, He may not, and that's _entirely the point_. _You_ are saying these.
 These are messages for you.
 Now, most Baha'is will tell you these prayers have "spiritual potency" of one form or another, but even if you refuse to believe